AdityaVashista30/Future-Product-Price-Prediction-using-FB-Prophet/README.md

 # Future-Product-Price-Prediction-using-FB-Prophet
-It is a simple price prediction and data visualization project which used Facebook Prophet to make future predictions of prices of Avacado in USA as a part of a guided project
+It is a simple price prediction and data visualization project which used Facebook Prophet to make future predictions of prices of Avacado in the USA as a part of a guided project

-Before predicting the future prices, the dataset was visualized and analysed, as each attribute was compared to price of the product and categorial attributes weere also compared categorically also.
+Before predicting future prices, the dataset was visualized and analyzed, as each attribute as compared to the price of the product and categorical attributes were also compared categorically also.

 In this project data for prices for each day of the next year is predicted for: